In a previous post I already briefly hinted at this: wouldn’t it be cool to integrate popular pc-game mechanics in classroom labs?

 Reality shouldn’t be broken: A bit of scientific backing

-Braindump or not, let’s see where my ideas actually originated and show that other, smarter, people are also thinking about this concepts of using game mechanics in non-game activities.
+Braindump or not, let’s see where my ideas actually originated and show that other, smarter, people are also thinking about these concepts of using game mechanics in non-game activities.

-The main idea of the book is centered around philosopher’s Bernard Suits definition of a game:
+The main idea of the book is centred around philosopher’s Bernard Suits definition of a game:

 Playing a game is the voluntary attempt to overcome unnecessary obstacles.

 People actually love to do hard work.
-Completing a difficult job in game gives a high sense of satisfaction.
-However in real life, our obstacles are sometimes unsolvable, whereas in game you usually know they are.
-Also, in real life we don’t choose when and what obstacles will come up.
-We could map Suits’ definition of gaming to students who are following an higher education, namely an education they have chosen to follow.
-Student have chosen for a certain education and choose to overcome the obstacles during the ‘game’, things like projects, exams, and trying not to fall asleep during class.
+Completing a difficult job in-game gives a high sense of satisfaction.
+However, in real life, our obstacles are sometimes unsolvable, whereas in a game you usually know they are.
+Also, in real life, we don’t choose when and what obstacles will come up.
+We could map Suits’ definition of gaming to students who are following higher education, namely an education they have chosen to follow.
+Students have chosen a certain education and choose to overcome the obstacles during the ‘game’, things like projects, exams, and trying not to fall asleep during class.
 So perhaps if we envisioned going to (higher) school as a game, we could break some eggs and reach students who are otherwise lost (i.e. the grey zone, mentioned earlier).

 McGonical describes 4 elements that define a game, which is exactly the elements missing in most programming classes: